godopy/godopy/README.md

 ## Donate

-If you like to support this project consider becoming a patron on [Patreon](https://www.patreon.com/join/godopy)
+If you think that this project is useful, please support us on [Patreon](https://www.patreon.com/join/godopy).